ScottishCyclops/DistributedBlend/README.md

 You can make it even quicker by adding the script to your contextual menu.
 You just have to pass %f as a parameter to the script.
 See http://askubuntu.com/questions/21953/how-do-i-customize-the-context-menu-in-nautilus for help.

-Jobs can be removes the same way with the *remove_job.py* script.
+Jobs can be removed the same way with the *remove_job.py* script.

 Once the jobs file is filled, you start the farm with *farm.sh*.
 That script will lauch the *farm.py* file 4 times.
 Why 4 ?
 Because I have 4 GPUs.